publiccodenet/about/activities/communication/pitching.md

 For cocktail party audiences, assuming no interest at all:

-* "I work for an NGO that helps cities use open source software."
+* "I work for a non-governmental organization that helps cities use open source software."

 ## Tips when starting a conversation

-Always tailor your explanation to your interlocutor's interests and background knowledge.
-For example, "avoiding vendor lock-in" and "avoiding duplicating work" are actually the same argument - just aimed at different audiences.
+Always tailor your explanation to the interests and background knowledge of the person you're speaking with.
+For example, 'avoiding vendor lock-in' and 'avoiding duplicating work' are actually the same argument - just aimed at different audiences.

 ### Metaphors